hyperledger-labs/perun-doc/source/go-perun/payment_tutorial/intro.rst

 =======================

 In this tutorial, we want to take a look at the process of creating a simple application that allows two clients, Alice and Bob, to open a *go-perun* channel and use it for performing off-chain payment transactions.
-We will use Ethereum as the blockchain backend for funding channels and resolving disputes.
+We start by using Ethereum as the blockchain backend for funding channels and resolving disputes.

 .. image:: ../../images/go-perun/alice_bob_ethereum.png
    :align: center